RPI-WCL/pilots/README.md

 * **(Optional) Predictive Function setup**

+	In PILOTS, the predictive function is a function which uses a learning model to generate predicted output based on given input.
 If you decide to use the predictive function in PILOTS, please see [pilots/util/learningmodel/](https://github.com/RPI-WCL/pilots/tree/learn_dev/pilots/util/learningmodel) for instruction.

 * **Running example PILOTS programs**: See [PILOTS tutorial](https://wcl.cs.rpi.edu/pilots/tutorial/index.html).